chaseskelton/containersworkshop/README.md

 You can leave default values for the other parameters

-NOTE: do not change the value of _artifactsLocation or _artifactsLocationSas as the deployment will fail.
+NOTE: do not change the value of _artifactsLocation as the deployment will fail.